santerref/mag-products-integration/readme.txt

 1. Products listing
 2. Plugin's configuration page
 3. Page shortcode example
+4. Customizer settings

 == Changelog ==

+= 1.2.7 =
+* Fix PHP static function warning on debug mode
+* Remove JQuery script and replace with CSS flexbox
+* NEW Add customizer settings to modify the colours without rewriting the CSS

+= 1.2.6 =
+* Fix missing link on "Buy it now" when using the Magento extension
+* Strip all HTML tags on product name and product short_description by default

+= 1.2.5 =
+* Fix missing link on "Buy it now" button when "buy_now_url" is missing from REST API response.

 = 1.2.4 =
 * Fix Magento module requests when Magento is in a subdirectory.